robtimus/obfuscation-jackson-databind/README.md

 ### List, Set, Collection and Map

 If properties declared as `List`, `Set`, `Collection` and `Map` are annotated with an annotation like `@ObfuscateFixedLength(3)` or `@ObfuscateAll`, they will be obfuscated using the specified obfuscator during deserialization.
-This is done using [Obfuscator.obfuscateList](https://robtimus.github.io/obfuscation-core/apidocs/com/github/robtimus/obfuscation/Obfuscator.html#obfuscateList-java.util.List-), [Obfuscator.obfuscateSet](https://robtimus.github.io/obfuscation-core/apidocs/com/github/robtimus/obfuscation/Obfuscator.html#obfuscateSet-java.util.Set-), [Obfuscator.obfuscateCollection](https://robtimus.github.io/obfuscation-core/apidocs/com/github/robtimus/obfuscation/Obfuscator.html#obfuscateCollection-java.util.Collection-) and [Obfuscator.obfuscateMap](https://robtimus.github.io/obfuscation-core/apidocs/com/github/robtimus/obfuscation/Obfuscator.html#obfuscateMap-java.util.Map-) respectively.
+This is done using [Obfuscator.obfuscateList](https://robtimus.github.io/obfuscation-core/apidocs/com/github/robtimus/obfuscation/Obfuscator.html#obfuscateList-java.util.List-java.util.function.Function-), [Obfuscator.obfuscateSet](https://robtimus.github.io/obfuscation-core/apidocs/com/github/robtimus/obfuscation/Obfuscator.html#obfuscateSet-java.util.Set-java.util.function.Function-), [Obfuscator.obfuscateCollection](https://robtimus.github.io/obfuscation-core/apidocs/com/github/robtimus/obfuscation/Obfuscator.html#obfuscateCollection-java.util.Collection-java.util.function.Function-) and [Obfuscator.obfuscateMap](https://robtimus.github.io/obfuscation-core/apidocs/com/github/robtimus/obfuscation/Obfuscator.html#obfuscateMap-java.util.Map-java.util.function.Function-) respectively.
+If the property is annotated with `@RepresentedBy` it will use this custom string representation; otherwise it will use `Object.toString()`.

 ## Examples